 Margaret Carroll, born 04/07/1954, of First Street, Watling Street Bungalows, Consett DH8 6HW, was originally charged with helping her husband drown the dog but was later cleared.
-She is currently serving a four-year jail sentence for starting a fire at the family home, alongside daughter Katrina Livingstone, in an attempted suicide bid.
+She is currently serving a four-year jail sentence for starting a fire at the family home, alongside daughter Katrina Livingstone, born 26/08/1977, of the same address, in an attempted suicide bid.

 Sentence: 18 weeks’ custody, suspended for 12 months, supervision order.
 Banned from keeping animals for ten years (expires February 2025).

 #TheList Robert Harry Phipps, born 07/12/1978, of Station Road, March PE15 8LB – for the neglect of 34 ‘rescued’ dogs kept inside a warehouse